7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Compute-Resources/Azure-Administration-Azure-Virtual-Machines.md

 Consider reading [[Virtual-Machines]] for a more general overview and [[VirtualBox-Virtual-Networking]] as well as making the virtual networks first before make machines [[Azure-Administration-Configure-Virtual-Networks]], it is free and simpler.

 Azure VMs support granular controls at scale and is the basis of the Azure infrastructure as a service (IaaS) model.
-It splits the reponsibilities
+It splits the responsibilities
 ![1080](azurevmcustomerandazurerespsplit.png)
 Windows VMs still require a License!